-- 10.1 Each varsity head coach must electronically file the selection of officials form via the password protected online eligibility center by May 2, 2013.
+10.1 Each varsity head coach must electronically file the selection of officials form via the password protected online eligibility center or the submit scores/forms option under the CIAC for Coaches menu at CIAC sports.com by May 7, 2015.
 From these ballots and the names submitted by each board, a list of tournament caliber officials will be developed and used for assignment purposes.
 You are invited to submit a maximum of eight (8) umpires from the Board that services your home games during the regular season.
 You are also encouraged to list a maximum of three (3) umpires from any other Board(s) that you believe are tournament caliber officials.
-In addition, at this time only, you have the option to identify no more than two (2) umpires whose services you prefer not to have, STARTING WITH THE QUARTER-FINAL ROUND. - 10.2 The Commissioner of the local board that services the higher ranked team will assign two (2) or three (3) umpires for all qualifying, first and second round games played at the site of the home team.
+In addition, at this time only, you have the option to identify no more than two (2) umpires whose services you prefer not to have, STARTING WITH THE QUARTER-FINAL ROUND.

+- 10.2 The Commissioner of the local board that services the higher ranked team will assign two (2) or three (3) umpires for all qualifying, first and second round games played at the site of the home team.
 The home team must notify the Commissioner on the day the pairings are released to confirm the details of the game and to request that umpires be assigned.
-Since the official's fees, prior to the quarter-finals, are the responsibility of the home team, the decision to use two or three umpires rests with the home team.

-- 10.3 From the preliminary round tournament list and based on the coaches ballots, a smaller Master List of umpires is developed which is used by the coordinator of officials in making assignments.
+Since the official's fees, prior to the quarter-finals, are the responsibility of the home team, the decision to use two or three umpires rests with the home team. - 10.3 From the preliminary round tournament list and based on the coaches ballots, a smaller Master List of umpires is developed which is used by the coordinator of officials in making assignments.
 Starting with the quarter-final games, the CIAC officials coordinator will assign the umpires, using the smaller Master List as the source.
 Three (3) umpires will be assigned in the quarter-final and semi-final games and four (4) man crews will be used in the championship games.
-The local commissioners will assign two 92) or three (3) umpires for all preliminary round games as specified by the home team. - During tournament play no official is to work more than one game each day.
+The local commissioners will assign two (2) or three (3) umpires for all preliminary round games as specified by the home team. - 10.4 During tournament play no official is to work more than one game each day.
 Exception: an official may complete a game not already scheduled on a day he is assigned a game. - 10.5 Identity of the umpires assigned by the coordinator of officials will not be disclosed prior to the game. - 10.6 Coaches are reminded that open criticism of officials to the media is not appropriate.
 The baseball committee perceives such comments as a detriment to the tournament.